AroniasPrenovost/docker_node_ts_mysql/README.md

 * [ ] Flag & ENV config, API keys, ports, dev mode, etc.

-* [ ] "why" comments, not "what" or "how" which should be clear through func/variable names and godoc comments.

 * [x] Use of Context to limit request time.

 * [ ] Leveled JSON logging, logrus or similar.